-Polycythemia is a condition that occurs when the bone marrow produces an abnormal and excessive amount of red blood cells and platelets in the blood.
+Polycythemia is a condition of the bone marrow.
+It makes too many red blood cells and platelets.
 Sometimes, white blood cells are affected.
-The abnormal increase of blood cells can cause the blood to thicken and clot.
+The increase of blood cells can cause the blood to thicken and clot.

-There are several forms of polycythemia—primary polycythemia, secondary polycythemia, and stress polycythemia.
-Each form has its own set of causes and risk factors.
-Although there is no specific cure, prompt and proper management will reduce the risk of serious complications.
+There are many types.
+Each type has its own set of causes and risk factors.
+There is no exact cure.
+Early and proper care lowers the chances of serious problems.

-The symptoms of primary polycythemia occur gradually and vary from person to person.
+The symptoms of polycythemia happen slowly.
+They differ from person to person.
 Some people show no signs of the condition.
-Symptoms may include:
+Polycythemia may cause:

-The tests are also used to determine the severity of the disease, which helps to guide a treatment plan.
+The tests can show the severity of the disease.
+This helps guide a care plan.

-Treatment is based on severity of the disease.
-The goal of treatment is to control the course of the disease and manage complications caused by blood clots or bleeding.
-Some treatments may be used in combination.
-Options may include:
+Care is based on severity of the disease.
+The goal is to control the course of the disease.
+This will help with managing problems caused by blood clots or bleeding.
+For some, a combination of methods works best.

 American Society of Hematology